hashicorp/terraform-provider-awscc/docs/resources/osis_pipeline.md

 ### Read-Only

 - `id` (String) Uniquely identifies the resource.
-- `ingest_endpoint_urls` (List of Dynamic) A list of endpoints that can be used for ingesting data into a pipeline
+- `ingest_endpoint_urls` (List of String) A list of endpoints that can be used for ingesting data into a pipeline
 - `pipeline_arn` (String) The Amazon Resource Name (ARN) of the pipeline.
 - `vpc_endpoints` (Attributes List) The VPC interface endpoints that have access to the pipeline. (see [below for nested schema](#nestedatt--vpc_endpoints))